5/5/2025

 Benjamin Budish

 Hi.
-Good morning and thanks for taking the question.
+Good morning, and thanks for taking the question.
 Just thinking about some of the fundraising themes, you know, DPI, you know, it wasn't that long ago we were hearing about the denominator effect.
-Just curious, where would you say currently institutional allocations to private credit are?
-And do you think there is some resiliency there if things were to, you know, go in a more negative direction?
-And I'm also curious, you know, last year you guys started talking a little bit more about opportunities outside of the traditional alternatives bucket.
-I don't think we've heard about from one of your competitors on the investment grade side, but it sounds like you guys are doing some stuff there on the high yield side as well.
-So curious how you see the opportunity in that bucket as well to approach fixing commanders rather than alternatives.
+Just curious, where would you say, currently, institutional allocations to private credit are?
+And do you think there is some resiliency there if things were to scheme in a more negative direction?
+And I'm also curious, last year you guys started talking a little bit more about opportunities outside of the traditional alternatives bucket.
+It's something we've heard about from one of your competitors on the investment-grade side, but it sounds like you guys are doing some stuff there on the high-yield side as well.
+I'm curious how you see the opportunity in that bucket as well to approach fixed-income managers rather than alternatives.

 speaker